Empowering students with language-based learning differences

 Arts at Siena

 The Arts are infused into every aspect of life at Siena.
-Students study photography, drawing and painting, music, film, claymation and more.
-The arts are also integrated into every one of their academic classes on a daily basis--from English to math to foreign language--as Siena engages the visual and creative strengths of its students throughout the school day.
+Students study photography, drawing and painting, music, drama, film, claymation and more.
+The arts are also integrated into academic classes on a daily basis—from English to math to foreign language—as Siena engages the visual and creative strengths of its students throughout the school day.